 Pasic introduced the Foundation as a leader in the fight against the COVID-19 pandemic, and introduced Alcorn and Vrana as leaders from the philanthropic landscape.

-COVID’s Impact on Trends in Giving
+Gates Leaders on COVID’s Impact on Giving

 Pasic began with context for the pandemic, as well as the trends the webinar would focus on.
 He asked Vrana about the Giving By All program, asking about its origin story and some of the milestones of its progress.